ssaarela/javersion/README.md

 Simplest relational model for this consists of three tables: `version`, `version_parent` and `version_property`.

-Javersion contains two SQL-based persistence strategies: `DocumentVersionStoreJdbc` and `EntityVersionStoreJdbc`.
+Javersion contains two SQL-based (Querydsl) persistence strategies: `DocumentVersionStoreJdbc` and `EntityVersionStoreJdbc`.
 Both are optimized for use with cache and for synchronizing to external systems.

 ## Searching